Cabaret (Cabaret song): Background

 The verse goes on to describe her friend's prostitution, alcoholism and early death.
 This section is often omitted in commercial recordings of the song by other artists, for example in the recording by Louis Armstrong.

 Synopsis

 A review by Robert Feldberg on NorthJersey.com explains Michelle Williams' interpretation of the song in the 2014 Broadway revival in relation to the musical's plot:

 Critical reception

 AllMusic wrote that the 1972 film "contains some definitive [Liza] Minnelli performances, particularly her rendition of the title song".

 Reviews of the 2014 Broadway revival included: The Guardian described the song as "the hardest scene in the show, so shopworn as to have long ago collapsed into kitsch".
-Broadway World wrote Michelle Williams' "version of the title song has a wrenching, dead-eyed quality that hauntingly undercuts its light lyrics."
-It has been described as "stirring", "devastating", and "jaunty".
+Broadway World wrote Michelle Williams's "version of the title song has a wrenching, dead-eyed quality that hauntingly undercuts its light lyrics".
+It has been described as "stirring" and "jaunty".